ekrsulov/ttpe/README.md

 ## In Short

-Vectornest combines a powerful SVG canvas, a modular slice-based architecture with persistence and history, professional-grade creation/editing tools (including optical alignment and boolean ops), organization utilities, and a robust import/export flow—optimized for both desktop and touch.
+VectorNest combines a powerful SVG canvas, a modular slice-based architecture with persistence and history, professional-grade creation/editing tools (including optical alignment and boolean ops), organization utilities, and a robust import/export flow—optimized for both desktop and touch.

 ## Getting Started